 Frequency Geographic scale How far into the future are risks considered?
-Comment Sporadically not defined Facility >6 years Water risk assessments are prioritized based on an evaluation of corporate water risks.
+Comment Annually Country >6 years Husky conducts a preliminary assessment of water-related risks for all of its operations in Q1 of each year.
+Sporadically not defined Facility >6 years Facility-scale water risk assessments are prioritized based the screening level assessment described above.
 Each risk assessment is followed by development of a water management plan.
 The water management plan defines a schedule for the risk assessment to be revisited.
-This schedule will vary depending on the facility and context.
+This schedule will vary depending on the facility.